 As with most things, there are pros and cons to wearing prescription sunglasses.
 Depending on your eye-related needs, you’ll have to weigh these advantages and disadvantages yourself.
 The good news is that by knowing your needs, as well as the pros and cons of prescription sunglasses, you can make the right decision for you.

 Even those who wear contacts may prefer to have a prescription sunglasses option.
 If you are a regular contact-wearer, you know that your eyes can become irritated with your lenses in, particularly at the beach or over a long period of time (such as driving for a road trip).
 Also, wearing contacts in the water is not a great idea, because this increases your risk of getting a bacterial infection.
-With prescription sunglasses, you don’t have to worry having your contacts in on a sunny day; you can just switch out your frames.
+With prescription sunglasses, you don’t have to worry about having your contacts in on a sunny day; you can just switch out your frames.
 Prescriptions lenses give you a contact-free option that doesn’t make you sacrifice your sight or protection from the sun!

 Transition lenses are a specific type of lens that you can buy with your regular eyeglasses.
 The lens reacts to UV light and will darken accordingly, like when you step outside on a sunny day.
 However, it’s typically an additional cost to add transition lenses to your frames, and you can’t control the tinting (how much the lenses darken).
 The transition can also be slow between outside and inside lighting, and the lenses don’t react to natural light, so they won’t darken in cars because of the special tinting in windshields.
 Prescription sunglasses, on the other hand, give you more control over when and where you want your shades to offer protection.